CONNECT WITH NICKI

 This is the first step in my 5-phase process because it lays the groundwork for everything else.
 Once we've addressed the root causes, we can move into the next phases—rebuilding your identity, reconnecting with your intuition, and creating a vision for your future that feels aligned, expansive, and deeply fulfilling.

-When you do this work, everything changes.
 Your body starts to feel safe again.
 Your mind becomes clearer.
 You stop reacting to life and start responding with intention.
-You reconnect with your bravest, fullest, most connected self—the version of you that’s ready to thrive, not just survive.
+You reconnect with your bravest, fullest, most connected self—the version of you that's ready to thrive, not just survive.

 To your fullest life yet,